A serious complication of diabetes that can lead to blindness.

 Over time, diabetic retinopathy, or its complications, could cause you to completely lose your ability to see.

-At Dr. David Epp, we are committed to helping our patients enjoy exceptional vision throughout their lifetime.
+At the offices of Dr. David Epp, we are committed to helping our patients enjoy exceptional vision throughout their lifetime.
 Call us today or schedule an appointment online to learn more about diabetic retinopathy and how we can help.